Pumpkin Waffles with Cinnamon Maple Syrup

 • Freeze the leftover waffles.
 Place them on a wax paper-lined baking sheet, and transfer to the freezer until frozen solid.
 Transfer to freezer bags for up to 3 months.
 Reheat in the microwave or toaster oven.

-Interested in just waffles?
-The Best Waffles and Chocolate Waffles are two year-round favorites.
+Interested in more waffle recipes?
+The Best Waffles, Banana Waffles and Chocolate Waffles are three of our year-round favorites.

-Scroll on down to learn how to make ’em at home!
+Scroll on down to learn how to make these waffles at home!

 Cinnamon Maple Syrup is drizzled atop a stack of sliced Pumpkin Waffles